bbatsov/metaredux/_posts/2023-03-12-clojure-mode-meets-tree-sitter.md

 people who switch to Emacs 29 will be able to do their basic programming in the new mode a lot faster, as it won't be an issue to have both modes installed at the same time.
 Once `clojure-ts-mode` matures enough we'll likely teach CIDER about it as well, so it could leverage either it or `clojure-mode`.

+Finally, on some happy day in the (not so) distant future the old `clojure-mode` will be retired and `clojure-ts-mode` will become `clojure-mode`.
+Right now it's common for the modes using Tree-sitter to be named `something-ts-mode` to distinguish them from the existing modes that don't, but I guess eventually we'll go back to having just one Tree-sitter-powered major mode for each programming language.
+As they were saying in "Highlander" - there can be only one!

 I really believe that Tree-sitter can be a game-changer for Emacs, as it will potentially make Emacs a lot more competitive with "modern" editors and IDEs, that have relied on custom sophisticated parsers for a while.
 The combination of